-- As seen in Figs. A1-A3 in Appendix A, and discussed in Section 4.1, the data's large spread is apparent.
-However, when fitting m vs D{\max} , m vs A, and v vs m relationships to binned data, there are high correlation coefficients for most shape groups, with values between 0.9 and 1.
-The only exceptions are shape groups (1) Needles, (2) Crossed needles, (3) Thick columns, (6) Stellar, and (10) Spatial plates for the m vs D{\max} relationship with $R_D^2 \simeq 0.7$, as well as for the m vs A relationship shape groups (2) and (6) with $R_A^2 \simeq 0.8$ and (6) with $R_A^2 \simeq 0.5$.
-While for all other shape groups R_D^2 and R_A^2 are similar, for these groups with lower R_A^2 is lower than R_A^2 for all but shape group (10), for which R_A^2 is lower.
-For v vs m, there is a good correlation for all 15 shape groups (see Table 1).
+- As seen in Figs. A1-A3 in Appendix A and discussed in Sect.
+4.1, the data's large spread is apparent.
+However, when fitting m vs. D{max}, m vs. A, and v vs. m relationships to binned data, there are high correlation coefficients for most shape groups, with values between 0.9

+- and 1.
+The only exceptions are shape groups (1) Needles, (2) Crossed needles, (3) Thick columns, (6) Stellar, and (10) Spatial plates for the m vs. $D{\rm max}$ relationship with $R_D^2 \simeq 0.7$ as well as for the m vs. A relationship shape groups (2) and (6) with $R_A^2 \simeq 0.8$ and (6) with $R_A^2 \simeq 0.5$.
+While for all other shape groups R_D^2 and R_A^2 are similar, for these groups with lower R^2 , R_D^2 is lower than R_A^2 for all but shape group (10), for which R_A^2 is lower.
+For v vs. m, there is a good correlation for all 15 shape groups (see Table 1).
 The fact that m is derived from v contributes to a stronger correlation between both quantities. - For the three shape groups related to columnar or elongated shapes, i.e. shape groups (1)-(3), width rather than length or D{max} is more closely related to a suitable characteristic length to determine Re (see Sect.
 4.2.1 and Appendix C).
 Consequently, mass and relationships with it are not reliable.
-For these shape groups, \tilde{b}D is close to or smaller than 1.
-Additionally, contrary to expectations \tilde{b}D is larger than b and the ratio of exponents \tilde{b}D to \tilde{b}A is too low for these groups.
+For these shape groups, b_D is close to or smaller than 1.
+Additionally, contrary to expectations b_D is larger than b, and the ratio of exponents b_D to b_A is too low for these groups.
 For most other shape groups it is similar to b, as theoretically expected.
-Shape groups (9) and (10) (the latter with low
+Shape groups (9) and (10) (the latter with low number of particles and low correlations in relationships) show similar limitations when comparing with b.
+Therefore, as long as a more suitable size parameter is not available in our dataset for these shapes, mass derived from Re for these shape groups should only be used with great caution. - On a selection of 75 simple columns from shape group (3), we have done a closure study (see Appendix C) to confirm the Re-X relationship, which is central in our method (see Sect.
+3.1) and used by many other studies.
+For this, the widths and lengths of the columns have been determined in addition to D{max} .
+From these geometric dimensions, the masses of the columns have been estimated directly.
+Then, from each column mass, the Best number X has been determined using Eq.
+(3).
+Thus, Re and X have been determined independently and consequently compared to the X-Re relationship given by Eq.
+(5).
+This closure showed the superiority of the characteristic length L^ (Jayaweera, 1971) over D{max} , confirming that D{max} is not suitable to calculate Re and X using Eqs.
+(2) and (3), respectively, for columns.
+The closure study also showed that using the modified Best number X^ (Heymsfield and Westbrook, 2010) instead of the Best number X improved the agreement.
+The best closure for our subset of simple columns was achieved when using both characteristic length L^ and modified Best number X^ together. - When deriving the m vs. D{max} , m vs. A, and v vs. m relationships analytically from A vs. D{max} , v vs. D{max} , and v vs. A given from a suitable dataset (see Sect.
+3.3),